Information Systems (Graduate Diploma)

-Gain a Diploma for Graduates in Information Systems
+Gain a Graduate Diploma in Information Systems

 The programme is suitable for graduates of any discipline who, for professional or personal reasons, wish to secure a stand-alone qualification in information systems.
 It is also ideal for those who wish to undertake postgraduate work and whose first degree is in an unrelated field.
 It aims to provide a thorough grounding in the principles of information systems while developing critical skills for a wide range of real world professional situations.